TrueLayer/truelayer-signing/csharp/README.md

 ## Compatibility
 .NET Standard 2.0 is supported however .NET Framework 4.6.x **is not** as it's missing required cryptography libraries.
 For .NET Framework use 4.7.x or higher.

-// TODO: delete me, I'm here just to trigger the pipeline